Red64llc/red64-plugins/README.md

 **An open-source plugin framework for Claude Code**

 > **Warning**
 > This project is under active development and not yet ready for production use.
+Do NOT expect the flow and all commands to work out of the box.
 APIs, commands, and functionality may change without notice.
 Use at your own risk.

+> **Update: December 15th, 2025**
+> Please read the [Gap Analysis](./documentation/CC-SDD_Gap_Analysis_HN_Version_5.md) for more information on future plans.
+>

 Red64 transforms Claude Code from a capable assistant into a disciplined enterprise development partner.
 It captures your coding standards, tech stack specifics, and development workflows to help Claude produce quality code reliably and consistently.